 Robert Utley is one of today’s leading historians of Old West lore.
-His recent book, Lone Star Justice, chronicles the history of the Texas Rangers from 1823 to 1910.
+In his book, Lone Star Justice, he chronicles the history of the Texas Rangers from 1823 to 1910.
 In the Preface to his book, Utley points out that many who have attempted to portray the activity of America’s frontier days have not been diligent in getting their background data accurate.

 Some early critics occasionally charged Luke with errors, a few of them even suggesting that he was quite careless.
 The discoveries of archaeology, however, have vindicated him in every instance.

-Sir William Ramsey, who initially doubted Luke’s reliability, did many years of “on site” study of these matters; he eventually classified “the beloved physician” (Col. 4:14) as one of “the very greatest of historians” who ever lived (Luke the Physician, p.
-222).
+Sir William Ramsey, who initially doubted Luke’s reliability, did many years of “on site” study of these matters; he eventually classified “the beloved physician” (Col. 4:14) as one of “the very greatest of historians” who ever lived (222).

-Noted scholar Philip Schaff once observed that the final two chapters of Acts have provided more information about the details of ancient sea navigation than any other document of antiquity (Theological Propaeduetic, pp. 132-133).
+Noted scholar Philip Schaff once observed that the final two chapters of Acts have provided more information about the details of ancient sea navigation than any other document of antiquity (132-133).

 If their credibility is established in such seemingly trivial matters, surely it may be trusted in the great theological themes it develops.